 The longer air pollution is left in contact with skin, the greater its effects.
 If particulate matter is left in contact with skin for over 48 hours, there are noticeable biological changes.
 When pollution particles are deposited into skin, they must overcome skin’s defensive oil based barrier.
 This process takes time, therefore the longer pollution particles are resident, the deeper they may penetrate.
 If pollution particles are swiftly removed, their pro-ageing effects are lessened and prevented.

 Cleansing skin daily helps prevent the build-up and penetration of particulate matter.
 An appropriate cleanser will be both gentle and effective, helping remove air pollution deposits while also protecting skin’s barrier properties.
-Gentle, pH balanced cleansers such as the griffin+row Cleanse skin cleanser are most appropriate.

 - Prevent age spots with use of BB cream or foundation